zmkfirmware/zmk/docs/docs/feature/keymaps.md

 ## Big Picture

 All keyboard definitions (complete boards or shields) include the _default_ keymap for that keyboard, so ZMK can produce a "stock" firmware for that keyboard without any further modifications.
-For users looking to customize their keyboard's behavior, they can copy the stock `.keymap` file into their user config directory, and customize the keymap to their liking.
+For users looking to customize their keyboard's behavior, they can copy the stock `.keymap` file into their local ZMK config directory, and customize the keymap to their liking.

 ## Behaviors